azadeeh/DL-projects/README.md

 - Attendance Logging: Once identified, the system logs the employee's name, time, and date of entry into a database for attendance tracking.
 - Graphical User Interface: The application is equipped with a Tkinter GUI to provide an intuitive and user-friendly interface.
 # How It Works:
  1-The employee stands in front of the camera at a specified distance.
  2-The application detects the face and extracts unique facial features using the SIFT algorithm.
  3-If a match is found in the employee database, the person's name is identified.
  4-The system records the employee's name along with the timestamp and date in the database for future reference.

  # Technologies Used:
-Python: Core programming language.
+-Python: Core programming language.
-SIFT Algorithm: Used for detecting and matching key facial features for face recognition.
+-SIFT Algorithm: Used for detecting and matching key facial features for face recognition.
-OpenCV: (If used) For handling camera input and image processing.
+-OpenCV: (If used) For handling camera input and image processing.
-Tkinter: For the graphical user interface (GUI).
+-Tkinter: For the graphical user interface (GUI).

 # Prerequisites:
 Python 3.x